bayoteers/BugViewPlus/README.md

  *  Format '< severity > #' into a bug link in comments
  *  Optional simplified bug view instead of the normal full fields editor
  *  Inline editing of bugs in bug list
+ *  Simple content templates for new bug creation

 Installation